Blog

 • How many units are in the market at once?

-Higher-severity products justify higher limits even at modest revenue levels because defense costs and settlements scale with injury, not sales.
+Higher-severity products justify higher limits even at modest revenue levels because claim costs scale with injury, not sales.

-For cyber and technology-related coverage, size limits based on the following:
+For cyber and technology-related coverage, size limits based on:

 • How long sales could realistically be down